Psypher1/qr-code-generator/README.md

 ## Current Issues
-- button to save not adding to pager
+- button to save not adding to page

+### Solutions?
+_ switch to base web